How Much is a Locksmith in Phoenix, AZ Markets?

-During standard hours an unlock service in Arizona should not cost you over $125 total (the average is a bit higher nationally at $144).
-This includes the service call and the opening fee.
 Most locksmith services include charges for a service call and then additional charges for the work performed.
 Service calls in most major metropolitan areas hover around $75.
-In my state, Arizona, it’s less.
-Expect to pay more when you are in a major city, less when you are in more rural areaa.
+In the Phoenix, AZ market a service call is less.
+Expect to pay more when you are in a major city, less when you are in more rural area.

-Examining the graphic above, for the most common locksmith services you will find:
+Examining the graphic above, for the most common locksmith services you will find (Summary Table):

-- The average locksmith service call is $74 (the following prices are in addition to the service call)
+- The average locksmith cost for a service call is $74 (the following prices are in addition to the service call)

-- The average home rekey is $19 per cylinder (per key hole)
+- The average cost of a home rekey is $19 per cylinder (per key hole)

 These are standard industry averages because all professional locksmith companies know exactly what it takes to perform these services.
-In general Arizona locksmiths should charge less less than the national averages above.
-But no matter where you are located, when you call a credible locksmith you will find:
+In general Arizona locksmiths should charge less than the national averages above.
+A New York City Locksmith will cost more.
+So how much a locksmith costs is related to where you are located.
+But no matter where you are, when you call a credible locksmith you will find that:

 1) They quote you an exact price for these common services upfront and

-2) All of their quotes will be withing a few dollars of each other.
+2) The credible locksmiths all charge within a few dollars of each other.

 Don’t be tempted by the cheap service call “plus labor” quotes that illegitimate locksmith companies use to land your job.
 It will cost you money.
 There is no such thing as a $19-$39 locksmith service.
 It’s a scam.